-LION warrants that its firefighter and emergency responder products meet all applicable NFPA standards in effect at the time of their manufacture.
-LION further warrants that such products are free from any defect in workmanship or any material defect for a period of one year from the date of purchase when properly used and cared for.
+LION warrants that its firefighter and emergency responder products meet all applicable NFPA standards in effect at the time of their manufacture and further warrants that such products are free from any defect in workmanship or any material defect.

 Conditions of use are outside the control of LION.
 It is the responsibility of the user to inspect and maintain the products to assure they remain fit for its intended purpose.
 In order to maintain the warranty, the products are to be used only by appropriately trained personnel following proper firefighting or emergency response techniques and in accordance with the product's warning, inspection, maintenance, care storage and retirement instructions.
 Failure to do so will void the warranty.